apify/apify-docs-v2/sources/platform/tutorials/log_into_a_website_using_puppeteer.md

 # Log into a website using Puppeteer

+**Learn how to complete a website's authentication process using headless Chrome and Puppeteer.
+Automate the filling in of log in details and passwords.**

+---

 In this article, we demonstrate how you can easily scrape data from a page behind a login using an [Apify actor](../actors/index.md) with [Puppeteer](https://pptr.dev/).
 For this example, we will use [https://facebook.com](https://www.facebook.com/).

 ## [](#find-the-login-form) Find the login form